Strata Global

 Protect human safety:

 Natural slopes that are in close proximity to populated areas present a potential hazard if left unprotected.
-Slope failures in such areas can be threatening to human life.
+Slope failures in such areas pose a significant threat to human life.
 Landslides triggered by heavy rainfall or seismic activity near residential areas may result in property damage and loss of life.

 Minimize environmental impact: